 Within the joint faculty of Bristol Baptist College and Trinity College we are able to offer expert supervision in most of these fields.
 The two colleges already have a thriving community of research students working in a broad range of biblical and theological fields, many of whom live and work overseas.
 We are well-experienced at supervising and supporting our research students using internet-based technology.
 This includes remote supervision meetings and a weekly research seminar.
 Once a year all of our students gather in Bristol for a postgraduate research conference, which is an exciting opportunity to present work, learn from others, and interact with our invited guest scholar.
 In previous years we have hosted N.T.
 Wright, Walter Moberly and Katherine Sonderegger.

 For more information about undertaking postgraduate research with us, contact the Centre Director on email@example.com.
 General information about undertaking postgraduate research at Bristol Baptist College can also be found on the college website.

 We are inviting applications for our MA programme.
-We are in the late stages of agreeing an MA pathway in Bible and Violence within the current MA in Theology, Ministry and Mission offered by Bristol Baptist and Trinity Colleges.
-We are very optimistic that we will be able to offer this from September 2019, and we are therefore inviting applications at this time.
+We offer an MA pathway in Bible and Violence within the current MA in Theology, Ministry and Mission offered by Bristol Baptist and Trinity Colleges.
 Our taught degrees are awarded through Durham University.

 This MA will allow students to develop their competence at biblical hermeneutics, and to pursue their own particular interests through an Independent Learning Project (mini-dissertation) and a full dissertation.
 There is also the possibility of learning a biblical language as part of this course.
 Students who arrive with some competence at Greek or Hebrew may have the opportunity to develop this further, and to study a biblical text in the original language.
 For those who are considering progressing to further study, this provides an ideal starting point.